twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-14-giving%zh.rst

 The commentary explained it as the volition of relinquishing to others with requisites or other thing.
 It was non-greed and associated with the above volition.
 There is a Pāli word—cāga which means generosity and relinquishing.
 It mentioned ten objects of giving, these were; food and drink, robes or clothes, bedding and dwelling places, ointments, garlands, fragrances, lamps and vehicles.
 Robes or clothes, food and drink, bedding and dwelling places, and ointments are included in the four requisites of a monk.
 These are basic needs for a human being (clothes, food, dwelling and medicine).
 Monks also can use the other four objects—garlands, fragrances, and lamps and vehicles.
 The first three items can offer a Buddha image (shrine) and cetiya.
 Vehicles (cars) can be used for the monastery businesses.
 It seemed to be these objects were for giving to the monks.
 For lay communities and organisations, it can include many other things (e.g., refugee camps).

 Dāna is quite an extensive subject.
 We can find about it in many suttas in Nikāyas.
 It can be said that the very basic and important practice in human societies.
 Without non-greed or relinquishment love and concerning for other will not happen with greed, selfishness and stingy we cannot share and help others.
 In the ten perfections (pāramīs) the first perfection appeared to the mind of the hermit Sumedha bodhisatta was dāna pāramīs.
 It seems to be the basic one and easier for practice and develop.
-Actually, dāna practice is very loose to us.
-It is only we do not know it or unaware of it.
-We all experienced it even very young age.
-Our parents are very good examples.
+Actually, dāna practice is very near to us.
+It is only we do not know or unaware of it.
+We all experienced it even at very young age.
+Our parents are very good example for dāna.
 They gave their time, energy and money to help and support us in all means and ways, which included good-will, love and concern for others.
 Therefore, we should not overlook its qualities and practice.
 It has profound and subtle meanings in itself.
 With a lot of practice, it can lead to other wholesome minds.
 It will overcome greediness, jealousy, miserliness, selfishness, etc.

 The word charity can be said to be a kind of dāna.
 For a true bodhisatta his dāna practices would reach to the highest level of even relinquished his life for others.
 Why is there more ordinary and poor people than rich and prosperous people?
 Because very few people appreciate the practice.
 Therefore, it is very important to know the teaching of dāna by the Buddha.
 If we contemplate the trade war between U.S. and China can be seen the negative mental states of politicians and economists.
 It based on negative or unwholesome mental states of greediness, selfishness, envy, stinginess, ill-will, not concerning for others.
 All these negative minds lead to dispute and conflict.
 These were mentioned in the following two suttas; DN21: Sakkapañha sutta and MN18: Madhupiṇḍika Sutta.
 In DN21, the map reads like this: